OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 That is the face of the application.
 It is responsible for validating a user input and sending it to the server.

-When the job is in progress it does polling with a one-second interval to show the results in real time. [rxjs](https://angular.io/guide/rx-library) is a nice tool for filtering, mapping and combining streams of asyncrosous events where tasks like HTTP polling are solved in a powerful and concise way.
+When the job is in progress it does polling with a one-second interval to show the results in real time. [rxjs](https://angular.io/guide/rx-library) is a nice tool for filtering, mapping and combining streams of asynchronous events where tasks like HTTP polling are solved in a powerful and concise way.
 For example, if some request was not able to complete in one second and the next request already started it makes no sense to wait for both of them and waste connections as the data from the previous request are already obsolete. [switchMap](https://www.learnrxjs.io/operators/transformation/switchmap.html) operator nicely solves this problem:

 ```typescript
 const polling = Observable.timer(0, 1000)